Convex-Dev/design/cad/027_log/README.md

 ### Log Indexing

+Peers SHOULD index log records for efficient access any query by interested parties

-Peers SHOULD produce and retain the following indexes on log data:
+Peers SHOULD produce and retain the following indexes at minimum:

 - An index on block + transaction index, enabling sequential access to the log events for each transaction in order.
 - An index on the each of the first 4 fields of the log data, if these are Blob Like values that can be indexed

+Indexes SHOULD map the index key to a vector of log positions, so that the relevant Log Record(s) can be efficiently retrieved in order.

+The exact structure of log indexes are implementation details left to the peer operator.

 ### Execution fees